Slevinski/slevinski.github.io/series/infrastructure-and-program/entries/executive-brief/essay.md

 This brief gives the shortest forwardable stewardship case for Sutton SignWriting as research infrastructure.

 For the concrete asset-and-continuity case behind this summary, see *Infrastructure and Stewardship*.
-For the strongest current empirical anchors behind the stewardship case, see *Brazil as the Empirical Center of SignWriting* and *South Korea as a Current Institutional Proof Point*.
+For the strongest current empirical anchors behind the stewardship case, see *Brazil as the Empirical Center of SignWriting* and *South Korea as a Current Institutional Case Study*.

+Status note: this brief describes stewardship requirements and program-design options.
+It does not announce a formal host institution, funding line, fiscal sponsor, lab placement, or institutional program unless such a structure is named in a later public update.

 ## Executive frame